 For me, lifting weights and working out has enabled me to work on something that I was never good at.

 By working at getting stronger each day, I have provided myself with an outlet to work on my insecurities and leave myself a little more confident every time I leave the gym.

-After years of dealing with these feelings, I’ve realised one thing: that only I can control what makes me feel insecure.
+After years of dealing with these feelings, I’ve realized one thing: that only I can control what makes me feel insecure.

-Through this realisation I have been able to take the steps necessary to take control of these feelings instead of continuing to allow them to define me.
+Through this realization, I have been able to take the steps necessary to take control of these feelings instead of continuing to allow them to define me.